-\textbf{Explanations \& causal structure:} Explanations were important for effective learning or generalization in the odd-one-out tasks; explanations can even allow generalizing from totally-confounded data.
-These results fit with prior work showing that explanations and reasoning traces help agents \citep{lampinen2022tell} and LMs \citep{narang2020wt5,wei2022chain,lampinen2022can}.
+\textbf{Explanations \& causal structure:} Explanations were important for effective learning or generalization in the odd-one-out tasks; explanations can even allow generalizing from otherwise totally-confounded data.
+These results fit with prior work showing that explanations and reasoning traces help agents \citep{lampinen2022tell,nguyen2021interactive} and LMs \citep{narang2020wt5,hase2021can,wei2022chain,lampinen2022can,hsieh2023distilling}.
 More broadly, explanations are key for human learning because they explicitly highlight generalizable, causal structures \citep{lombrozo2006functional,lombrozo2006structure,kirfel2022inference}.
 For example, explanations can constrain the hypothesis space of causal graphs that a system needs to consider \citep[cf.][]{nam2023show}.
-Alternatively, language as an abstraction may obviate the need for explicit causal graphs.
-That is, explanations could serve as the ``reference to the world outside the data'' that \citet{pearl2018theoretical} was seeking in the quote above.
+Alternatively, language\footnote{Or other forms of abstraction.} may obviate the need for explicit causal graphs.
+That is, explanations could serve as the ``reference to the world outside the data'' that \citet{pearl2018theoretical} sought in the quote above.

 \textbf{Language models:} Our experiments have obvious implications for the causal abilities of language models.
 Prior works have suggested that LMs can only parrot causal structures observed in training \citep{willig2023causal}.
 However, our experiments illustrate that this should not be assumed; the implications of passive learning for causal strategies can be subtle.
-In particular, explanations can help enable generalization.
+Passive data is not necessarily strictly observational.
+In particular, observing other's interventions, especially with explanations, can enable generalization.
 LM training data will contain many examples describing interventions and outcomes together with explanations thereof --- whether scientific articles, or just descriptions of a debugging process.
-These sequences may in some cases be sufficient to allow an LM to generalize to proposing experiments and using the results to draw appropriate conclusions, at least if given a relevant few-shot prompt.
+Just as the data in a scientific paper do not become observational if we read the paper rather than writing it, the data on the internet do not become observational just because an LM consumes it passively.
+Thus, sequences of interventions, outcomes, and explanations may in some cases be sufficient to allow an LM to generalize to proposing experiments and using the results to draw appropriate conclusions, at least if given an appropriate prompt.